 In brief the AWR says that:

-- Agency Workers also have ‘Day 1’ rights – to be told of any relevant vacancies at the client’s organisation during their assignment; the right to be treated no less favourably than a comparable worker in relation to collective facilities and amenities at the hirers workplace; and the right not to suffer any detriment or dismissal for asserting their rights under these Regulations.
+- Agency Workers also have ‘Day One’ rights – to be told of any relevant vacancies at the client’s organisation during their assignment; the right to be treated no less favourably than a comparable worker in relation to collective facilities and amenities at the hirers workplace; the right not to suffer any detriment or dismissal for asserting their rights under these Regulations.

 For full details about what is included see our AWR Guide here.

 This means that if you’re only receiving the legal minimum entitlement to holidays, rest breaks etc. you have the right to any enhanced entitlements your client gives to its permanent staff (if you’re in scope of the AWR).

 The Department of Business, Innovation and Skills (BIS) issued final guidance on the Regulations in May 2011, and with the few cases that have made it to Employment Tribunal so far, it’s mostly clear that Contractors will be treated as follows by the AWR:

 In-Scope of the AWR